turingschool/backend-curriculum-site/module4/lessons/express_and_sequelize.md

 * Understand when and why to use Express.js in the backend of an application
 * Discuss how to create database migrations, seed files & create/retrieve data using Sequelize
-* Write tests for an application using Jest

 ## What is Node?